ExploreMapMarketplace

 Sugar seems to have become a bit of a dirty word these days—and for the most part, rightly so.
 Processed sugar is in so much of what we eat that our average intake has gone up to around 3 pounds per week (it used to be around 2 pounds a year!).
 This increase is staggering, and it’s largely due to the world switching to convenience food and manufacturers using sugar to preserve it.

-While having some sugar in your diet is necessary for your body to function properly, this much sugar is extreme.
-The worst part is, it’s processed, refined sugar that can cause all kinds of problems like obesity, heart disease, hypertension, and other potentially serious health issues.
+While having some sugar in your diet is necessary for your body to function properly, it is best to avoid using refined sugar as much as we do.
+The reason for this is that refined sugar can cause all kinds of problems like obesity, heart disease, hypertension, depression, diabetes, dementia, and other potentially serious health issues.

 The good news is, you don’t have to deny your sweet tooth a sugary fix if you want to eat healthily and look after your body.
-It’s all about finding natural alternatives that're not only sweet, but are also much healthier.
+It’s all about finding natural alternatives that are not only sweet, but are also much healthier.

 orange cake

-If you're looking for natural sugar substitutes, consider these 5 options:
+If you're looking for natural sugar substitutes, you may want to consider the following 5 options:

 1. Coconut Sugar